The Price of Love

 Your heart remembers.

-Love does not disappear just because the story did not finish the way you expected.
+Love doesn’t disappear just because the story didn’t end the way you thought it would.

-Divorce carries its own particular grief.
-Not just the end of a relationship, but the collapse of a future you once organized your life around.
-The loss of shared language, shared momentum, shared assumptions about how things would unfold.
+Divorce carries its own kind of grief.
+Not just the end of a relationship, but the collapse of a future you once organized your entire life around.
+The loss of shared language, shared direction, shared assumptions about how things would unfold.

 You don’t just grieve the person.

-You grieve the version of yourself that believed it would last.
+You grieve the version of you who believed it would last.

-There is no way to love without risking this.
-No amount of caution will spare you entirely.
-You can withhold.
+There’s no way to love without risking this.
+No amount of caution fully protects you.
+You can hold back.
 You can detach.
-You can keep your expectations small.
-But that does not protect you.
-It only keeps you untouched.
+You can lower your expectations.
+But that doesn’t actually keep you safe.
+It just keeps you untouched.

 The truth is, love has always been expensive.
 It asks for vulnerability.
 It asks for presence.
 It asks you to invest in something without knowing how it will end.